Lyrical Baritone Vol. 1 - album cover

 Chamber

-While the lowest note of the cello and the baritone saxophone is the same, the common playing range very much isn’t: the cello’s stretches an entire octave further, rendering literal transcriptions fiendishly difficult to play.
-This considerable challenge seems to pose no difficulty to Estes at all: with great lightness and delicacy, he navigates calmly and confidently through even the most treacherous musical waters.
+While the lowest note of the cello and the baritone saxophone is the same, the common playing range isn’t: the cello’s stretches an entire octave further, rendering literal transcriptions fiendishly difficult to play.
+This considerable challenge seems to pose no difficulty to Estes and Park at all: with great lightness and delicacy, they navigate calmly and confidently through even the most treacherous musical waters.
 A virtuosic feat and feast.

 Listen